augustss/verse-semantics/Book/docs/07_modules.md

 - **Function names**: Use `CamelCase` (e.g., `CalculateDamage`, `GetPlayerStats`)

 Following these conventions makes your code consistent with Epic's standard library and easier for other Verse developers to understand.

-## Summary

-Modules and paths provide the foundation for code organization and sharing in Verse.
-They enable:
-- Clean separation of concerns through encapsulation
-- Reusable code libraries that can be shared across projects
-- Clear API boundaries between different systems
-- Namespace management to avoid naming conflicts
-- Version evolution with strong compatibility guarantees

-Understanding modules is essential for building maintainable, scalable Verse applications that can integrate with the broader Metaverse ecosystem.
-The module system's design reflects Verse's vision of a persistent, shared universe where code can be published once and trusted to work forever, while still allowing for updates and improvements.